 This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 How to organize your blogging workflow?
 Great question!
 One of the things I am struggling with from the start of this blog is organizing my workflow.
 How do I keep track of ideas?
 Where can I store my keyword research so that I can use it later?
-What draft posts are ready to edit, or need more research?
+What drafts are ready to edit or need more research?
 Where can I store images related to the post?

 I tried a couple of things.
 And I even tried a paper notebook, which is quite out of character to me.
 Alas, none of these tools worked for me.

 Until I dug deeper into how I could integrate Trello into my workflow, let me show you what works for me.

 Tip: Want to skip the reading?
 Get the Big Blog Backlog now!